dhimmel/blog/content/posts/2016-12-05_biorxiv-licenses/biorxiv-licenses.md

 Preprints are an exciting development in scholarly communication.
 Now let's start off down the right track.

+***

+**Update on March 29, 2017:** Jessica Polka, Director of ASAPbio, [noticed](#comment-3215911237) that _bioRxiv_ reordered their license options so the more open licenses now appear first (as I suggested in the comments below).
+Accordingly, I [compared](https://github.com/dhimmel/biorxiv-licenses/blob/16cdfccef4ac1fb30cfb3de784b686659ce1de52/3.impact.ipynb "Jupyter notebook on GitHub: bioRxiv license choices, before & after the blog post") the distribution of licenses for the 100 days preceding this blog post to the 100 days following this blog post.
+The proportion of CC BY licenses increased from 13.7% to 21.1% (_p_ = 1.67 × 10<sup>-8</sup>).
+Based on this effect, I estimate this blog post led to **153 additional CC BY preprints** in the 100 days following its publication!

 <link rel="stylesheet" type="text/css" href="https://cdn.datatables.net/1.10.12/css/jquery.dataTables.css">
 <script src="https://code.jquery.com/jquery-3.1.1.min.js" integrity="sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8=" crossorigin="anonymous"></script>